MaximClouser/ComfyUI-InferenceTimeScaling/README.md

 #### Inputs:
 - `qwen_verifier_id`: Model identifier (default: "Qwen/Qwen2.5-VL-7B-Instruct")
 - `device`: Device to load model on ("cuda" or "cpu")
+- `score_type`: Type of score to return from the evaluation (default: "overall_score").
+Options:
+  - `overall_score`: Weighted average of all aspects
+  - `accuracy_to_prompt`: How well the image matches the text description
+  - `creativity_and_originality`: Uniqueness and creative interpretation
+  - `visual_quality_and_realism`: Overall visual quality, detail, and realism
+  - `consistency_and_cohesion`: Internal consistency and natural composition
+  - `emotional_or_thematic_resonance`: How well the image captures the intended mood/theme

 #### Outputs:
 - `qwen_verifier_instance`: Loaded Qwen verifier instance